-Store your phone at 50 percent power.
+Store your phone at 40 percent power.
 If you're not using your phone for more than a few days — say, if you're off on a week-long meditation retreat — power it down after charging it about halfway.
 An empty battery could fall into a state Apple refers to as “deep discharge,” rendering it incapable of ever holding a charge again.
 On the other hand, turning off your phone for more than several days at 100 percent battery power can also damage the battery capacity and shorten battery life.
-If you're storing your phone for longer than six months, Apple recommends turning it on every six months and charging it to 50 percent.
+If you're storing your phone for longer than six months, Battery University recommends charging it to 40 percent before storing it.
+Apple recommends turning your phone on every six months and making sure your phone is charged to 50%.

 Is your battery draining too fast?

-If you're using iOS 7 or iOS 8, there's an easy way to check if your battery drain rate is normal.
+If you're using iOS 11, there's an easy way to check if your battery drain rate is normal.

-Head into Settings > General > Usage > Battery Usage, and note the usage time and standby times.
-Then turn your screen off (click the top right button) for five minutes.
-When you come back, check the usage and standby times again.
+Head into Settings > Battery Usage and tap the clock icon next to "Last 7 Days."
+Scroll all the way to the bottom and note the usage and background times.
+Then turn your screen off for five minutes.
+When you come back, check the usage and standby again.